Balboa station

 Balboa station is a station on the G Line of the Los Angeles Metro Busway system.
 It is named after adjacent Balboa Boulevard, which travels north–south and crosses the east–west transitway route.
 The station is in the Lake Balboa district of Los Angeles, in the central San Fernando Valley.
+The station serves the Sepulveda Basin Recreation Area.

+During the 2028 Summer Olympics, the station will serve spectators traveling to and from events at the Sepulveda Basin Recreation Area.

 Service

 Connections

 As of 19 January 2025, the following connections are available: